 Third Party, Fire & Theft

 Adds fire and theft protection for your Lotus.
-May suit older Lotus models where the owner wants theft cover without full comprehensive costs.
+May suit older models kept in secure garaging, though the specialist repair costs of Lotus vehicles make comprehensive cover worth considering.

 • Third-party property damage